cdesterke/chi2loop/README.md

 The first step with the "cltest" function is to perform iterative tests between columns to obtained a dataframe of results.
 In second step it is possible to design a NLPplot with the function "nlpplot" on the results data.frame.
 This nlpplot represent colored bubble with proportional size relative to the negative log10 transformation of the chi.square test p-values.
 This nlpplot could be done on raw results of chi.square test or after fitration to considerate only significant ones (p-values < 0.05).

-In a third step, still on chi.square test results, it is possible to draw a clustering graph based on Louvain algorithm showing the clusters of variable dependencies.
+In a third step, still on chi.square test results, with the "chinet" function, it is possible to draw a clustering graph based on Louvain algorithm showing the clusters of variable dependencies.
 The size of the edges between the nodes is proportional to the p-values obtained between the variables so reflecting their association.

 ### Script used in the package